citycoins/governance/ccips/ccip-013/ccip-013-stabilize-protocol-and-simplify-contracts.md

 This design choice prioritized customization at the city level but also led to some unforeseen challenges, including:

-- inconsistencies between contract code being developed vs already deployed (TODO: link to diff between v1 MIA and v1.1 NYC)
+1. Inconsistencies between contract code being developed vs already deployed

+   - v1.0.1 core contracts printed more information for mining/stacking[^2] [(image)](citycoins-version-differences-in-mine-many-function.png)
+   - v1.0.1 token contracts allow the owner to burn tokens instead of the core contract[^3] [(image)](citycoins-version-differences-in-token-burn-function.png)
+   - this caused testing strategies to diverge and become more complex over time

-- no universal identification for users, instead one user ID per core contract (TODO: show example of v1 vs v2 MIA and NYC IDs)
+2. No universal identification for users, inconsistent user IDs

-- mining and stacking data does not migrate after a core contract upgrade
+   - user IDs are generated and stored per user, per core contract
+   - user IDs are not correlated or associated between contracts
+   - a lookup against each contract is required to determine the user ID
+   - e.g. for Stacks address `SP1FJ0MY8M18KZF43E85WJN48SDXYS1EC4BCQW02S`
+     - MIA v1 User ID: 1137[^4]
+     - MIA v2 User ID: 11[^5]
+     - NYC v1 User ID: 682[^6]
+     - NYC v2 User ID: 9[^7]

-- no universal registry for contracts, all upgrades are tracked on a city by city level
+3. No universal registry for contracts, all upgrades are tracked on a city by city level

+   - TODO: expand

+4. Mining and stacking data does not migrate after a core contract upgrade

+   - TODO: expand

+5. Testing model grows exponentially with new city additions
-- an unsustainable unit testing model that grows exponentially with new cities (TODO: example of 900+ tests run on GitHub)
+   - an unsustainable unit testing model that grows exponentially with new cities
+   - TODO: example of 900+ tests run on GitHub Actions

 In order to form a more cohesive protocol and consistent experience across all CityCoins, and to reduce the amount of overhead for protocol upgrades and maintenance, this could be simplified into a structure that takes advantage of the initial DAO created in Phase 2.